HugoPerrier/Udacity_Capstone/Report.md

 # 1. Introduction
 ## Stock Market
 The ownership of a company can belong to a single person but most of the time the ownership is divided between several shareholders.
-The value of these company shares depend of the total market valuation of the company which may change over time depending on a variety of factors.
+The values of these company shares depend of the total market valuation of the company which may change over time depending on a variety of factors.
 Stocks or company shares can be bought and sold, there is therefore a market for company shares called the Stock Market.
-Stock trades are performed in stock exchanges such as :
+Stock trades are performed in stock exchanges such as:
 - NASDAQ
 - London Stock Exchange Group
 - Tokyo Stock Exchange Group